 All of these questions have logical, principled, and persuasive answers.
 Unfortunately, neither the Supreme Court nor present scholarship provides them.
-In Part II of this Article, I consider several leading theoretical approaches to the amendment process: the "contemporaneous consensus" theory, embraced by Supreme Court dictum in a 1921 case and apparently accepted in part by Professor Dellinger; the "congressional power/political amendment process.
+In Part II of this Article, I consider several leading theoretical approaches to the amendment process: the "contemporaneous consensus" theory, embraced by Supreme Court dictum in a 1921 case and apparently accepted in part by Professor Dellinger; 11 the "congressional power/political amendment process.
 The courts require legislation in conflict with the amendment's text to create a "case or controversy" under Article III.
 See, e.g., Barnes v.
 Kline, 759 F.2d 21, 28 (D.C.
 Cir.
 1985) (stating in dicta that congressional standing is improper where "Congress is asking for an advisory judicial opinion on a hypothetical question of constitutional law"), vacated as moot sub nom.
 Burke v.
 Barnes, 479 U.S. 361 (1987); cf. Goldwater v.
 Carter, 444 U.S. 996, 997 (1986) (Powell, J., concurring in the judgment) (expressing the view that interbranch disputes are justiciable only when "each branch has taken action asserting its constitutional authority" and "the political branches [have] reach[ed] a constitutional impasse").
-Nonetheless, since the amendment prohibits laws "varying" congressional compensation from taking effect without an intervening election, a test case could be created by Congress to bring a "real" lawsuit for his or her higher salary.
+Nonetheless, since the amendment prohibits laws "varying" congressional compensation from taking effect without an intervening election, a test case could be created by Congress voting itself an immediate midterm or retroactive pay cut.
+Such a statute would enable a member of Congress to bring a "real" lawsuit for his or her higher salary.